Sensirion/embedded-i2c-sfx6xxx/README.md

 ## Setup Guide

-### Connecting the Sensor
+### Connect the Sensor

-Your sensor has 5 different signals that need to be connected to your board: VDD, GND, SCL, ADDR, SDA.
+Your sensor has 5 pins that need to be connected to your board: VDD, GND, SCL, ADDR, SDA.
-Use the following pins to connect your SFX6XXX:
+Use the following description to connect your SFX6XXX:

 <img src="images/product-pinout-i2c-sfx6xxx.png" width="300px">